DISCOVER NEW HORIZONS

 Some scholars in Italy found secrets hidden in ancient manuscripts with the QHY411 camera.

-StarDICE I: sensor calibration bench and absolute photometric calibration of a Sony IMX411 sensor, a paper about #QHY411 camera called was published in the Astronomy & Astrophysics.
+StarDICE I: sensor calibration bench and absolute photometric calibration of a Sony IMX411 sensor, a paper about QHY411 camera was published in the Astronomy & Astrophysics.

-A new essay named Scientific CMOS Sensors in Astronomy: QHY600 and QHY411 has been published!
-It was finished by researchers from Instituto de Astrofísica de Canarias.
+A new paper named Scientific CMOS Sensors in Astronomy: QHY600 and QHY411 has been published!
+It was finished by researchers from the Institute of Astrophysics of Canarias (IAC), Spain.

 The camera requires an input voltage between 11V and 13.8V.
 If the input voltage is too low the camera will stop functioning or it may reboot when the TEC power percent is high, causing a drain on the power.
 Therefore, please make sure the input voltage arrived to the camera is adequate.
 12V is the best but please note that a 12V cable that is very long or a cable with small conductor wire may exhibit enough resistance to cause a voltage drop between the power supply and the camera.
 The formular is: V(drop) = I * R (cable).
 It is advised that a very long 12V power cable not be used.
 It is better to place the 12V AC adapter closer to the camera.